caltechlibrary/newt/newt-presentation.md

   - SQL (1974), HTTP (1991), HTML (1993), Postgres (1996)
 - 21st Century tech
   - JSON (2001), YAML (2001), Pandoc (2006), PostgREST (2014)

-# Insights from experiment

-- "Off the shelf" microservices can make application construction easier
-- Orchestrating the data pipeline in YAML seems reasonable
-- SQL turns some people off
-    - models could be bootstraped from Newt's YAML using the form/path validation DSL
-- Pandoc templates are simple to learn, should include examples
-- Newt stack plays well with HTML5 approaches and best practices
-- I realized one unexpected result ...

-# The unexpected result

-- Newt maintains very little "state"
-- PostgREST maintains very little "state"
-- Pandoc server requires no "state"
-- Postgres can be clustered

-> The Newt stack can scale big

 # Next steps for Newt?